 04 of 04

 Surgeonfish make great reef tank glass and rock cleaners.
-Being herbivores, they eat only algae, leaving your corals alone.
-The size to which some tangs grow may cause a problem in smaller tanks in the future.
+Being herbivores, they eat only algae and leave your corals alone.
+However, some tangs can get too large for small tanks.

 - Pacific Blue Tang (Paracanthurus hepatus)